 Connecticut State Parks often prohibit the entry of out-of-state firewood.
 As an alternative, firewood can be either purchased at the camp stores within the park or at the local retail sellers; travelers may also bring certified, heat-treated firewood.

 Many nearby states (e.g., ME, NH, NY, VT) have strict regulations prohibiting or limiting the movement of firewood into their states.
 To ensure you are in compliance with local firewood regulations, please visit the Firewood Map and learn about the rules of other states prior to taking firewood out of Connecticut.

 Connecticut Web Resources:

-- Connecticut Department of Energy and Environment Protection Regulations on Movement of Firewood
+- Regulations on the Movement of Firewood, Connecticut Department of Energy and Environment Protection (DEEP)

-- State of Connecticut Enforcement of Firewood Transport Restrictions
+- Enforcement of Firewood Transport Restrictions, State of Connecticut

-- State of Connecticut In-State Firewood Transportation Self Issued Certificate of Origin
+- In-State Firewood Transportation Self Issued Certificate of Origin, State of Connecticut

 Do you know of a better link for Connecticut?
 Please click on the Submit A Link ribbon below!